top of page

 The verb 'impute' has its etymological roots in Latin.
 It is derived from the Latin word 'imputare,' which means 'to reckon,' 'to charge with,' or 'to attribute.'
 In English, 'impute' is used to describe the act of attributing a particular action, quality, or responsibility to someone or something.
 It implies assigning a credit or blame for a certain event or characteristic.
 When one imputes something to another, they are essentially assigning that thing to them, often based on perceived evidence or judgment.
 'Impute' is a term frequently used in discussions of accountability, causality, and the assignment of credit or blame in various contexts, including legal, moral, and social analyses.

-Quiz: Find the meaning of the verb impute:
+Find the correct meaning of the verb impute:

 Try Again!